How to Set Achievable Staff Growth Goals

 Timely

-Providing a target date for achieving your goals is important because it keeps everyone on track and creates a sense of urgency, but can do more harm than good if it is not realistic.
+Providing a target date for achieving your goals is important because it keeps everyone on track and creates a sense of urgency, but it can do more harm than good if it is unrealistic.
 For example, people will probably forget about a 10-year goal, but if you expect a huge goal to be met tomorrow, it will create an overwhelming sense of panic amongst your current staff.

-We recommend setting check-ins along the way to benchmark success — for a six-month goal, you may want to evaluate where you are at two and four months before a final evaluation at six months.
+We recommend setting check-ins along the way to benchmark success — for a six-month goal; you may want to evaluate where you are at two and four months before a final evaluation at six months.

 Get Buy-In On Those Hiring Goals